-Most homes have the potential to bring that dream closer to reality, by removing internal walls, adding a sun room or an extension, or even digging deep to add a basement.
+Most homes have the potential to bring dream kitchen extension ideas closer to reality by removing internal walls, adding a sun room or an extension, or even digging deep to add a basement.
 And it seems the inevitable disruption is worth the pain.

 A certain amount of ‘keeping up with the Joneses’ comes into play here, too, as extensions and folding glass doors appear up and down the country, bringing centuries-old housing stock into the 21st Century.

-An architect will not only design your space creatively – professionals are adept at solving problems you may not have spotted.
+An architect will not only design your space creatively; professionals are adept at solving problems you may not have spotted.
 And they will ensure that any work carried out will benefit the whole house.

-Most architects have a signature style, too - look for one whose ideas and approach gel with yours and who has worked on similarly sized projects with similar budgets.
+Most architects have a signature style, too.
+Look for one whose ideas and approach gel with yours and who has worked on similarly sized projects with similar budgets.
 Interview several architects before making your decision and take a look at RIBA’s online guide, Working with an Architect for your Home.

 When you are commissioning an architect, the look of the extension will be key.
 Will it blend quietly or be defiantly dramatic to the rest of the house?
 Choosing a local practice has benefits in that the architect will have a feel for the current mood of the planners.